abourdon/gravitee-toolbox/apim/management-api/commands/README.md

 - [`list-applications.js`](./list-applications.js) : List all registered Applications by displaying their name, context path and quality.
 - [`list-inactive-ldap-users.js`](./list-inactive-ldap-users.js): List inactive LDAP users.
 - [`list-labels.js`](./list-labels.js) : List labels defined on APIs.
+- [`list-non-subscribed-apis.js`](./list-non-subscribed-apis.js) : List all APIs with no active subscription by displaying their name, context path, owner name and owner email.
+- [`list-non-subscribed-applications.js`](./list-non-subscribed-applications.js) : List all applications with no active subscription by displaying their name, owner name and owner email.
 - [`transfer-ownership.js`](./transfer-ownership.js): Transfer ownership for APIs or applications.

 ## CLI command development example